Hell in a Cell (2015): Aftermath

 On the October 26 episode of Raw, Paige continued to persuade Charlotte and Becky Lynch that she did not attack Natalya.
 While still not convinced, Charlotte and Becky allowed Paige to join them as PCB and faced Team Bella (Alicia Fox, Nikki Bella, and Brie Bella) on that night in a losing effort.
 After the match, Paige attacked Charlotte and Lynch, cementing her heel turn.
 On the November 2 episode of Raw, Paige defeated Lynch, Sasha Banks, and Brie in a fatal four-way match to determine the number one contender for the WWE Divas Championship.
+This was the last Hell in a Cell event to feature the Divas Championship as it was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April 2016.

 After Hell in a Cell, Jack Swagger briefly feuded with Alberto Del Rio after confronting Zeb Colter about joining Del Rio.
 Swagger saved Neville, who was assaulted by Del Rio after a match.

 Meanwhile, John Cena took a hiatus from wrestling to film the reality series American Grit.
 He returned on the December 28 episode of Raw and challenged Del Rio to a title match, which Cena won by disqualification after The League of Nations (Sheamus and Rusev) interfered, but not the title.

-The 2015 Hell in a Cell was the final Hell in a Cell event held before the reintroduction of the brand extension in July 2016, in which WWE again split the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+The 2015 Hell in a Cell was the final Hell in a Cell event held before the reintroduction of the brand extension in July 2016, in which WWE again split the main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 Along with this second brand split came brand-exclusive PPVs, and the 2016 event was held exclusively for the Raw brand.
+The 2016 event also featured the first-ever women's Hell in a Cell match.